 Malaria is responsible for a huge burden of death and disease in large areas of the tropical and sub-tropical world.
 Unfortunately, those countries hardest hit by the disease are often amongst the poorest.
 Despite continuing efforts, there is still no effective vaccine against the disease.
 In order to design and implement effective disease intervention strategies, we believe that one of the key priorities in malaria research should be the strengthening of our understanding of the basic biology of the parasite.
-We are currently investigating some fundamental aspects of the parasite's life cycle, such as the mechanisms behind red blood cell (RBC) invasion and the phenomenon of cytoadherence of parasiteinfected RBCs using human malaria parasite Plasmodium falciparum and rodent malaria parasite Plasmodium yoelii.
+We are currently investigating some fundamental aspects of the parasite's life cycle, such as the mechanisms behind red blood cell (RBC) invasion and the phenomenon of cytoadherence of parasiteinfected RBCs using a variety of malaria parasites including human-infecting Plasmodium falciparum, rodent malaria parasite Plasmodium yoelii, and Plasmodium knowlesi a causative agent of zoonotic human malaria.
+To expand a platform for basic and clinical malaria researches, we also aim to establish novel malaria model systems for Plasmodium vivax and ungulate malaria parasites.
 In addition, we are also conducting research aimed at elucidating the intracellular survival strategy of Trypanosma cruzi that cause Chagas disease and Babesia parasites that cause Babesiosis in cattle.